 How much does drone insurance cost?

-It is not uncommon to see hull insurance premiums go up over time or watch liability premiums decrease after a consecutive period of coverage without incidents or claims.
+Notably, pricing trends often vary between hull insurance and liability insurance premiums.
+It’s not uncommon to see hull insurance premiums go up over time or to watch liability premiums decrease after a consecutive period of coverage without incidents or claims.
 The pricing pattern reflects the frequency of hull claims compared to liability claims, with insurers gaining more loss history in this ever-evolving field.

-So, before zeroing down on a drone insurance policy or deciding what liability limit you need to set, ask yourself:
+Before zeroing in on a drone insurance policy or deciding what liability limit you need to set, be sure to ask yourself:

-- What are the potential risks associated with my mission and my client’s coverage demand?
+- What are the potential risks associated with your organization’s work?